brickadia-community/omegga/README.md

 Read the README first before asking questions!
 [Join the discord](https://discord.gg/UcdwTYhS75) to browse plugins and get support.

-Omegga wraps brickadia's server console to provide interactivity and utility via plugins.
+Omegga wraps [Brickadia](https://brickadia.com/)'s server console to provide interactivity and utility via plugins along with a web interface for managing your server.

 Omegga can do things like: